Hundreds evacuated in Texas after storms leave at least 15 dead

 The body of the latest victim in Houston, a 31-year-old man, was discovered near a submerged vehicle, the Harris County Institute of Forensic Sciences said.
 His name has not been released.

-The storms dealt a blow to air travel in the region with nearly 240 flights canceled as of 5:30 p.m.
-(18:30 EST) at airports in Dallas and Houston, which are among the nation's busiest.
+The storms dealt a blow to air travel in the region with nearly 240 flights cancelled as of 5:30 p.m.
+(2230 GMT) at airports in Dallas and Houston, which are among the nation's busiest.

 The National Weather Service issued flash flood watches for parts of North Texas and large sections of Oklahoma.